lexie-liang/LiangJiayu.github.io/index.md

 ## Research Experience
-**[2024-present]** Efficacy of Melodic Training and Sleep-mediated Memory Consolidation in Learning Cantonese Level Tones by Native Speakers of Mandarin and English
+- **[2024-present]** Efficacy of Melodic Training and Sleep-mediated Memory Consolidation in Learning Cantonese Level Tones by Native Speakers of Mandarin and English i uses

-**[2023-present]** Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults
+- **[2023-present]** Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults

-**[2023-present]** Music Experience Facilitates Lexical and Sub-lexical Processing of English Vowels: An Eye-tracking Study
+- **[2023-present]** Music Experience Facilitates Lexical and Sub-lexical Processing of English Vowels: An Eye-tracking Study

-**[2023-present]** Linking Production and Perception of English Vowels by Mandarin Speakers: Eye-tracking and Acoustic Evidence
+- **[2023-present]** Linking Production and Perception of English Vowels by Mandarin Speakers: Eye-tracking and Acoustic Evidence

-**[Feb.
+- **[Feb.
 2023]** Music Experience Enhances Categorical Perception of English Vowels in Mandarin Speakers

 ## Skills